Skip links

 WHAT IS JOOXTER?

-JOOXTER is a SaaS application offering workspace management and occupancy data analysis services to professionals (hereafter the "Services").
+JOOXTER is a SaaS application offering workspace management and occupancy data analysis services to professionals (hereinafter the "Services").

-The Services are accessible from the Internet on computer, tablet and smartphone.
+The Services are accessible via the Internet on computers, tablets and smartphones.

-To access the Services, you must download the dedicated application and subscribe by contacting JOOXTER directly at
+To access the Services, you must download the dedicated application and take out a subscription by contacting JOOXTER directly at

 .

-You will not be able to access the Services without first purchasing a subscription.
+You will not be able to access the Services without first subscribing.

-Once you have subscribed, JOOXTER will provide you with a user ID and password that will allow you to access the Services.
+Once you have subscribed, JOOXTER will provide you with a username and password that will allow you to access the Services.

-You should contact JOOXTER by e-mail at the following address
+Please contact JOOXTER by e-mail at the following address:

-- After collecting essential information about your business (number of employees, buildings, etc.), JOOXTER will provide you with a quote including customized services, adapted to your needs.
+- After gathering essential information about your business (number of employees, buildings, etc.), JOOXTER will provide you with a quotation including tailor-made Services, adapted to your needs.

-The terms of acceptance of the quote, subscription and execution of the Services are governed by the General Terms and Conditions of Sale (GTS) below.
+The terms of acceptance of the quotation, subscription and performance of the Services are governed by the General Terms and Conditions of Sale (GTS) below.

 ARTICLE I. PURPOSE

-These are the General Terms and Conditions of Sale (GTCS) of JOOXTER, with registered office at 165, avenue de Bretagne 59000 Lille, SAS with a capital of 74 017 euros, registered in the Lille Metropole Trade and Companies Register under number 803 615 574, hereinafter referred to as "JOOXTER" or "the Supplier".
+These are the General Terms and Conditions of Sale (GTCS) of JOOXTER, headquartered at 165, avenue de Bretagne 59000 Lille, SAS with capital of 74 017 euros, registered with the Lille Métropole Trade and Companies Registry under number 803 615 574, hereinafter referred to as "JOOXTER" or "the Supplier".

-The present Terms and Conditions apply to the Services offered by JOOXTER, namely:
+These terms and conditions apply to the Services offered by JOOXTER, namely :

-- Subscriptions that include a license to use workspace management and collaboration software that it has developed and for which it holds all the intellectual property rights necessary for its commercialization, directly or through its licensors.
+- Subscriptions which include a license to use workspace management and collaboration software developed by the company , and for which it holds all the intellectual property rights necessary for its commercialization, either directly or through its licensors.

 - Non-Subscription Services.